zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

 5) On the “Created Virtual Cloud Network” page wait until you see the following graphic.
     ![](./images/2.4.png " ")

-Then click on the View Virtual CLoud Network Button shown
+Then click on the View Virtual Cloud Network Button shown.
     ![](./images/2.5.png " ")